 The accrual method records transactions the moment they occur.
 So, as soon as a vendor invoices you, you record the invoice as an expense—even if it hasn’t left your account yet.

-For a full breakdown of the difference between the two you can read our guide to cash basis vs. accrual accounting.
+For a full breakdown of the difference between the two you can read our guide to cash basis vs. accrual accounting for small business owners.

 Regular accounting tasks

 Here are the tasks you should plan to take care of on an ongoing basis to keep your ecommerce business on track, financially speaking.